-Students may be referred to MSB by the local education agency (LEA) if there is an impairment in vision that, even with correction, adversely affects their educational performance.
-This includes both partial sight and blindness.* This determination is made by the LEA thorough and rigorous assessment and IEP team decision. *IDEA 34 CFR §300.8(c)(13)
+Students may be referred to MSB at any time if they have an impairment in vision that, even with correction, adversely affects their educational performance.
+This includes both partial sight and blindness.* This determination is made by the LEA’s thorough and rigorous assessment and IEP team decision. *IDEA 34 CFR §300.8(c)(13)

-Prior to placement, all prospective students and their families are required to participate with their families in a Preadmission screening at MSB.
-This is an informal one day process that includes observation of student needs and functioning and parent interview with potential instructional, residential and related services staff.
+Before acceptance, all prospective students and their families must submit all paperwork and participate in a Preadmission screening at MSB.
+This one-day screening includes observation of student needs and functioning and parent interview with potential instructional, residential, and related services staff.
 Information obtained from the preadmission process is used to establish if MSB is an appropriate placement.

-Final decisions about placement are made by MSB’s Admissions Team, which consists of the school’s three Directors of student programs and services.
-Once all necessary school and health documents are received, students who are accepted and their parents are then asked to participate in an enrollment meeting to finalize the admissions process.
+MSB’s Admissions Team makes final decisions about placement.
+Once all necessary school and health documents are received, students who are accepted, and their parents, participate in an enrollment meeting to finalize the admissions process.
 Placement is reviewed every year through the IEP process.

 Parents do not pay tuition for students who are residents of the state of Maryland.

 MSB strives to prepare students to return to their local school systems when appropriate.